-- 1. All visitors to the school are required to report to the office. - School leaders may be required to meet visitors and escort them to appropriate areas.
+- 1. All visitors to the school are required to report to the office and sign in and out via the Visitor registry. - 2.
+School leaders may be required to meet visitors and escort them to appropriate areas.

-- 3. All people that will be employed by the school to work onsite, during school hours and where they are likely to have contact with students, must fill out a Police Vetting form and be approved to work onsite.
-(MOE guidelines). - 4.
-The school operates an open door policy for all parents.
-However, we do ask that they enter the school through the office and if possible avoid 9.00-9.30 as class routines are being established for the day.
+3. All people that will be employed by the school to work onsite, during school hours and where they are likely to have contact with students, must fill out a Police Vetting form and be approved to work onsite.
+(MOE guidelines).